athujoshi/NNLib/README.md

 Project created to understand modular implementation of BackPropogation in a library for Regression and Classification problems.

-Available Activation Functions : Sigmoid, ReLu and Softmax.
+Implemented Activation Functions : Sigmoid, ReLu and Softmax.

-Available Loss Functions : Mean Squared Error, Multi Class Cross Entropy.
+Implemented Loss Functions : Mean Squared Error, Multi Class Cross Entropy.

 #Sample Implementation